morganbanet/art-course-api/readme.md

 # Creative Arts Institute API

 Back-end only API for a art course directory website.
-Provides full CRUD functionality for training programs, courses, reviews, and users, and uses JSON Web Tokens for authenticaton.
+Provides full CRUD functionality for training programs, courses, reviews, and users.
+Uses JSON Web Tokens for authenticaton.

 ## Table of contents